absolunet/docs-node-ioc/src/docs/05_data/04_migrations-and-seeders/en.md

 This will create the `12345678901234_CreateUsersTable.js` file, under the `src/database/migrations` folder.
 The prefix is the date it was created, in order to prevent running migrations that were created later to run before mode recent migrations.

 This will create a file that contains two methods: `up` and `down`.
 The `up` method is used when running the migration, while the `down` method will be used when rollbacking.

 If your migration class name starts with both `Create`, `Drop` or `Delete`, there will be a default scaffold so you can quickly craft your table schema.

-To implement the migration, you can use the `this.connection.schema` Knex schema instance and either create a table with `createTable()`, alter it with `table()` or drop it with `dropTableIfNotExists()`.
+To implement the migration, you can use the `this.connection.schema` Knex.js schema instance and either create a table with `createTable()`, alter it with `table()` or drop it with `dropTableIfNotExists()`.
 For further explanation and API documentation, you can read the [official Knex.js documentation](http://knexjs.org/#Schema).

 ```javascript